vinc/readable-browser/README.md

 yarn start
 ```

-Then you can visit http://localhost:3000 with your browser favorite browser.
+You can then visit http://localhost:3000 with your favorite browser.

 License